maxiruani/rollup-plugin-express-svelte/README.md

 A rollup plugin to bundle views with complete or partial hydration from [express-svelte](https://github.com/maxiruani/express-svelte) package.

+*Work in progress* - Partial hydration is not working yet.

 ## Install
 Install via npm.
 ```bash